palewire/django-postgres-copy/docs/index.rst

 A second approach is to provide a SQL string for how to transform a field during the insert on the model itself.

 This lets you specific different transformations for different fields of the same type.

 You must name the method so that the field name is sandwiched between "copy_" and "_template".

 It must return a string interpolation keyed to "name", where the name of the database column will be slotted.

+You can optional give the temporary field a more permissive data type, like text, by setting a ``copy_type`` attribute on the model.

 For the example above, the model might be modified to look like this.